Hamburger

 Norway

-Required to hold an annual general meeting/partnership meeting to approve the annual accounts and other items required by law, articles of association or the partnership agreement.
+Required to hold an annual general meeting/partnership meeting to approve the annual accounts and other items required by law and, with respect to private and public LLCs, the articles of association or, with respect to partnerships, the partnership agreement.

 Peru